 At Go2Africa, we don’t recommend anything to our clients that we haven’t tried ourselves – it’s our ‘we know because we go’ policy in action.
 This is especially important when it comes to recommending something as sensitive as an animal encounter.
-By ‘animal encounter’ we don’t mean observing animals on ordinary game-viewing experiences but when an interaction with the animal is the main focus of an activity, such as gorilla trekking or visiting an elephant sanctuary or orphanage are good examples.
+By ‘animal encounter’, we don’t mean observing animals on general game-viewing experiences, but rather an interaction in which the animal is the main focus of an activity.
+A gorilla trekking excursion and visiting an elephant sanctuary or orphanage are good examples.

-We have personally experienced the animal-centred experiences we promote, which means that we’ve satisfied ourselves first-hand that the animals are handled compassionately, motivated by rewards or treats and, if they are housed, that their enclosures are spacious, safe and as natural as possible (and they are not chained up.
-Our partners on the ground who facilitate animal encounters are hand-picked and constantly reviewed based on client feedback and our own regular travels.
-Go2Africa is an independent safari agent, which means we don’t have to sell any activity that doesn’t meet our high standards.
+When it comes to enjoying an ethical encounter at an animal sanctuary or orphanage, it’s paramount that the animals are handled compassionately, motivated by rewards or treats and, if they are housed, that their enclosures are spacious, safe and as natural as possible – and they are not chained up.
+Our partners on the ground who facilitate animal encounters are hand-picked and constantly reviewed based on feedback from our clients and our own regular travels.

-If the animals are confined at a research or rehabilitation facility such as an elephant sanctuary, they must have plenty of time to rest between guest encounters, which means being at ease and free to interact naturally and safely with other animals in an appropriate environment.
+If the animals are confined at a research or rehabilitation facility such as an elephant sanctuary, they must have plenty of time to rest between guest encounters.
+This means being at ease and free to interact naturally and safely with other animals in an appropriate environment.

-Habituation (or making wild animals used to humans and not frightened of us) must be overseen by qualified individuals and the tourism income from wild encounters should contribute to the conservation of the species and its habitat by raising public awareness, supporting research or contributing directly to protecting the species through tourism levies, park fees or permits.
+Habituation (or making wild animals used to humans and not frightened of us) must be overseen by qualified individuals.
+The tourism income from wild encounters should contribute to the conservation of the species and its habitat by raising public awareness, supporting research or contributing directly to protecting the species through tourism levies, park fees or permits.